Tokyu 3000 series: Original 8-car formation

 The first set, 3001, initially ran as an eight-car formation on the Tokyu Toyoko Line, as shown below, with the Tc2 car at the Shibuya (northern) end.

 The two M1 cars each had two single-arm pantographs.

 Interior

 Seating is longitudinal bench seating throughout.
 Wheelchair spaces are provided in cars 2 and 5.

 Driver's cab

 History

 The first 3000 series set, 3001, entered service in 1999, initially as an eight-car formation used on the Tokyu Toyoko Line.
 This was subsequently reformed as a six-car set following delivery of the rest of the fleet destined for the Meguro Line.
 A total of 13 six-car sets (78 vehicles) were built by 2001.

 On 26 March 2019, Tokyu Corporation announced that the entire Meguro Line fleet, including the 3000 series fleet, would be lengthened from six cars to eight cars from the first half of fiscal 2022.
 Six of the additional cars were completed in late March 2022 and transported to Nagatsuta depot.
-As of February 2023, all sets have been lengthend to eight cars.
+As of February 2023, all sets have been lengthened to eight cars.
+The new cars are based on the design of the 5000 series, thus featuring several external and internal differences from the original 3000 series cars.

+Refurbishment

+On 8 May 2025, Tokyu Corporation announced its plans to refurbish its 3000 series fleet, as well as 23 Toyoko Line 5050 series 8-car sets and 18 Den-en-toshi Line 5000 series sets.
+Refurbished sets will carry a new livery and a redesigned interior based on that of the 2020 series, with new walls, seats, and flooring as well as additional wheelchair spaces.
+The first refurbished 3000 series set is scheduled to return to service on 2 October 2025.

+Set 3112 was refurbished in August 2025 and is planned to re-enter service in Fall 2025.